From Abracadabra to Zombies | View All

 A racial group is a totality and all the people belonging to it bear the characteristic features that are inherent in the nature of the group.
 How the single member is constituted, and how he will behave, are determined by the character of the racial group.
 Therefore the physiognomy and conduct of the individual have something generic about them.
 If we ask why some particular thing about a man is like this or like that, we are referred back from the individual to the genus.
 The genus explains why something in the individual appears in the form we observe.

 Man, however, makes himself free from what is generic.
 For the generic features of the human race, when rightly understood, do not restrict man's freedom, and should not artificially be made to do so.
 A man develops qualities and activities of his own, and the basis for these we can seek only in the man himself.
 What is generic in him serves only as a medium in which to express his own individual being.
 He uses as a foundation the characteristics that nature has given him, and to these he gives a form appropriate to his own being.
 If we seek in the generic laws the reasons for an expression of this being, we seek in vain.*

 There is no question that Steiner made contributions in many fields.
 In some cases, e.g., agriculture, his work is pseudoscientific.
 His spiritual ideas seem less than credible and are certainly not scientific.
-His belief in his own clairvoyance should be disturbing to those who think he is one of the great minds of all time.
+His belief in his own clairvoyance discredits him in the eyes of skeptics.

 Steiner might also seem to have been ahead of his time in understanding sexism.